 Grand Rapids, MI • Directions

-Join our Workshop staff for a one-day Workshop on what the Catechism refers to as the "source and summit" of our Faith.
-Explore how the Eucharist is truly a sacrament of love and how you can lead your students to receive greater spiritual fruit from Communion.
-You’ll learn the Old Testament roots of the Eucharist, as well as their fulfillment in the Holy Sacrifice of the Mass.
+Join our Workshop staff a for a one-day program on what the Catechism refers to as the "source and summit" of our Faith.
+Explore how the Eucharist is truly a Sacrament of love and how you can lead your students to receive greater spiritual fruit from Communion.
+You’ll learn the Old Testament roots of the Eucharist, as well as how their fulfillment is found in the Holy Sacrifice of the Mass.

 This Workshop blends scholar presentations with interactive pedagogical sessions, giving you a chance to explore content with a respected scholar, as well as explore and simulate practical teaching strategies with ready-to-use classroom materials.
 Share best practices with your fellow teachers, and engage in both formal and informal discussions.

 Engaging sessions by a catechetical scholar provide background knowledge so you can confidently engage students with our Faith.